x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/create-in-place-ediscovery-search.md

 [Return to top](create-in-place-ediscovery-search.md#top)

-## Use the Shell to estimate search results
+## Use Exchange Online PowerShell to estimate search results
 <a name="newmailboxsearch"> </a>

 You can use the  _EstimateOnly_ switch to return only get an estimate of the search results and not copy the results to a discovery mailbox.
 You have to start an estimate-only search with the **Start-MailboxSearch** cmdlet.
 Then you can retrieve the estimated search results by using the **Get-MailboxSearch** cmdlet.